Taking to the loudspeaker about your exceptional customer service is all too common these days.

 We saw how Sweetgreen applied this same strategy with their handing out of gift cards to bicycle riders in the rain, targeting a healthy group who would likely enjoy their healthy menu.

-Leo describes the priority that customer happiness recieves during his very busy work day:
+Leo describes the priority that customer happiness receives during his very busy work day:

 Starting with "why" is absolutely important.
 Giving the best customer support possible is at the very top of our list.

 It is the number one thing we want to get done every day.
 That's also the reason why we call our support team a Happiness Team.

 This is especially commendable for a highly social app that supports an intimidating amount of free users in addition to it's paid clientele.

 You have to ask: Why would the Buffer team place so much emphasis on support if they have a ton of free users already?

 Instead of us going out and telling everyone how amazing Buffer is, which is much less effective, we want to do it in a different way.
 We let people come to us with any problems or questions they have.